malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 Claim 2:
 * For all thought about conscious experience, the individual can identify that thought as being their own.

 Note that these claims do not assume that all conscious experience is actually thought about; only that it is in principle available for such thought.
-Additionally, no assumption is made about whether other kinds of thought are consciously experienced or not.

 Theorem 1:
 * the content of conscious experience is upper bounded by the data about which Visceral Loop iteration 2 inferences can be produced.